waqarabbas123/JavaScript-simple-projects/README.md

 # javascript simple projects
-using javascript make a simple projects
+using javascript make a simple projects.